Authority: Executive Vice Chancellor and Provost

 1b. associate professors by identifying the issues they will need to focus on to be eligible for promotion,

 1c. departmental voting faculty (DVF) by providing guidance on the types of questions that need to be asked when evaluating cases for promotion and tenure, and

 1d. department heads by providing a common format that can be used for making comparisons of the merits of various tenure and promotion recommendations and for assuring a procedural equity within the department.

 2. Areas of Faculty Responsibilities

 Faculty members in the department of Forest Biomaterials have professional responsibilities that reflect the university’s land-grant heritage of teaching, research, extension, outreach and professional service.
-The manner in which various faculty members may demonstrate their credentials in these realms is described in the individual’s Statement of Mutual Expectations (SME).
+The manner in which various faculty members may demonstrate their credentials in these realms is described in the individual’s Statement of Faculty Responsibility (SME).
 Before performance can be assessed, the faculty member and the department head must agree in the statement of mutual expectations upon the responsibilities to be undertaken.
 For faculty with extension appointments, the department extension leader will also provide input.
 The terms of the SME will guide the weights assigned by senior faculty and administrators as they review promotion and/or tenure material.
 The statement of mutual expectations and self-evaluation would be the starting point for the preparation of the Promotion / Reappointment Dossier.

 3. General Standards

 3.1.
 There is an expectation that all faculty members contribute to the scholarly life of an academic institution and, therefore, tenure-track faculty members must continually engage in the pursuit of scholarly activity.
 The discovery, development and transfer of knowledge are an expectation of all tenure-track faculty members and become the basis for individual and programmatic evaluation.

 3.1.1.
 Teaching and Mentoring Undergraduate and Graduate Students